 Who can benefit from cloud computing?

 The short answer to this question is that everyone can benefit from cloud computing.
-However, in order to help you better visualise the unique advantages that migration to the cloud can bring, here are some case study scenarios from an e-commerce platform:
+However, in order to help you better visualize the unique advantages that migration to the cloud can bring, here are some case study scenarios from an e-commerce platform.

-· Sales.
-With all data contained in a centralised location, you can easily keep track of the orders on your site and analyse the click-through rates of its visitors, optimising their experience and preventing stock shortages.
+- Sales.
+With all data contained in a centralised location, you can easily keep track of the orders on your site and analyze the click-through rates of its visitors, optimising their experience and preventing stock shortages.

-· IT.
-With your IT department no longer having to worry about acquiring and optimising server capacity, they’ll be freed up to work on more important (and lucrative) endeavours.
+- IT.
+With your IT department no longer having to worry about acquiring and optimizing server capacity, they’ll be freed up to work on more important (and lucrative) endeavors.